-- the Chief Financial Officer of Somfy Group: - the Administrative and Financial Manager of Somfy Activities; - the Head of Financing and Cash Management Transactions; - the Financial Manager of holding companies; - the Group Treasurer.
+- The Chief Financial Officer of Somfy Group; - The Administrative and Financial Manager of Somfy Activities; - The Chief Financial Officer of Somfy Participations; - The Financial Manager of holding companies; - The Group Treasurer.

-Amongst these members are the Chairman of the Management Board and the two Chief Executive Officers.
+Amongst these members are the Chairman of the Management Board and the two Chief Executive Officers

-This Committee meets once a month to fulfil its role of observation, decision and implementation of the cash management policy.
+This Committee meets once a month to fulfil its role of observation, decision-making and implementation of the cash management policy.